JacDM/ML-Based-NIPS/README.md

 However if you run it via docker, then you dont need to wwory aboyut the packages as they will install themselves.

+> [!WARNING]
+> Elastiflow requires the free trial version to collect and parse nprobe Information Elements, the current credentials will expire on 11/05/2024, if it does you can go to elastiflows website and gain another account id and licence key.

+> [!WARNING]
+> nProbe requires a licence to generate flows, contact ntop team to request an educational licence for free, i cannot share mine as they are linked to my VM and will not work on anothe machine

 ## Contents

 1. [Requirements](#requirements)